SenseExpo: Spatial Exploration and Navigation via Scene Estimation from Expeditious Predictive Operators: METHODOLOGY

 \subsection{Model Training}

 We modified the PseudoSLAM~\cite{li2020houseexpo} designed by Li et al. to construct a virtual environment, and followed the dataset collection procedure proposed in KTH~\cite{aydemir2012can}.
-The dataset collects features as local observation maps, which are encoded into three channels, with labels representing the ground truth of the local maps as shown in Fig.~\ref{fig5}, used for map prediction training.
+The dataset collects features as local observation maps, which are encoded into three channels, with labels representing the ground truth of the local maps as shown in Fig.~\ref{fig5}, used for model training.

-During the training process, we use a multi-layer encoder-decoder network as our discriminator.
-The discriminator generates adversarial loss, which only calculates the loss for parts of the local observation maps that have been observed, focusing solely on the uncertain regions of the local map.
-We then train the model using a specific network for the uncertain region.
+During training, we use a conditional PatchGAN-style encoder-decoder discriminator.
+Its input is the concatenation of the three-channel observed local map and either the one-channel ground-truth local map (real sample) or the generated prediction (fake sample).
+The discriminator contains four downsampling blocks with 32, 64, 128, and 256 channels, mirrored by three upsampling blocks and a final sigmoid patch classifier.
+We use the vanilla binary cross-entropy GAN objective, masked to the unknown part of the local map so that adversarial feedback focuses on hallucinated regions rather than already observed cells.
 Furthermore, we introduce the ResNet50-based perceptual loss network (ResNetPL)~\cite{suvorov2022resolution} during training, and the specific calculation is as follows:

 where \( \psi_i(*) \) is the feature map of the \( i \)-th layer in the ResNet50 with dilated convolutions~\cite{zhou2019semantic}, which helps the model focus more on the local region.